 The blue UK passport is making a return.

 Defined by international co-operation since the 1920s

-Indeed, at the present time, Croatia's remains blue.
-What's more, the size as well as much of the format and content of virtually all passports is now defined by another international body, the ICAO.
+The size, as well as much of the format and content of virtually all passports, are now defined by another international body, the ICAO.

 The origins of a British icon

 The UK's iconic blue design dates back to the very first set of international standards established for passports.

 In 1920, the League of Nations (effectively the predecessor of today's United Nations), organized the Paris Conference on Passports, Customs Formalities and Through Tickets, which defined the format of, and information to be included in any internationally recognized passport.

 Notably, one of these requirements was that all the text should be in French, in addition to the language of the issuing country.